SchoolOfCode/bc15-w8-project-back-end-teamtogether/README.md

 ## Improvements

+- Allow users to choose level of difficulty, number of questions and time for each quiz.
 - Implement end-to-end testing via Playwright
 - Improve the accessibility of the app
 - Implement user authorization and login feature